SSGD: A safe and efficient method of gradient descent: Experiments

 Now, we use SSGDm to verify the robustness of our algorithm.
 For our algorithm, we use the average of multiple unit gradient vectors to update the gradient.
 Therefore, the module length of the update gradient vector decreases very slowly, and dynamic learning rates need to be set.
 The learning rate of SSGDm is set to $10/1.0002^t$, $momentum=0.99$, where $t$ is the number of iterations.
 We use the same batch settings and the same noise-added methods with $\epsilon = 4$ as SGDm and Adam.
 Then we use SSGDm to update the parameters.
 The number of iterations is 10,000.

-From Table~\ref{tab15} to Table~\ref{tab110}, we can see that SSGDm is more robust than the Sgdm and Adam algorithms when the same amount of noise is added in training and test accuracy.
-From the experimental results, all three algorithms comply with the law of acquaintance, i.e., the larger the batch size is, the better the accuracy is.
-By Comparing Table~\ref{tab14}, although the Laplace noise of $\epsilon = 4$ is added in SSGDm, its performance is comparable to that of SSGD without noise.
+From Table~\ref{tab15} to Table~\ref{tab110}, all three algorithms comply with the law of acquaintance, i.e., the larger the batch size is, the better the accuracy is.
+We can see that SSGDm is more robust than the Sgdm and Adam algorithms when the same amount of noise is added in training and test accuracy.
+Compared with SGDm and Adam, the average test accuracies are increased by $4.12\%$ and $1.60\%$, respectively.

 Where is the limit of the robustness of our algorithm?
-We try to increase the amount of noise and take $\epsilon$ equal to 0.2, 0.5, 1, 2, 4.
+We try to increase the scale of noise and take $\epsilon$ equal to 0.2, 0.5, 1, 2, 4.
 The experimental environment is the same as the robustness experiment above, and the parameter settings are also the same.
 The batch number is set to $n=16$ and $m=16$.

 From Table~\ref{tab111} and Table~\ref{tab112}, it is clear that our SSGDm has obvious advantages in robustness.
 The greater the amount of noise is, the more obvious the robustness is.
 Compared with Adam and SGDm, the average test accuracies are increased by $3.87\%$ and $19.25\%$, respectively.